加入於:2020 9 月 04 最近活躍:2024 10 月 04 iNaturalist 每月捐款者 since 2024年5月

 For species-level blow fly identifications and corrections, I usually leave the characters I used to determine in a comment (especially if it's an uncommon species, typically not if I'm moving species ID back to genus).
-If you have better information, please send me a message and I will greatly appreciate it.
-In general, the most helpful features for the majority of blow fly identifications to species are the face, dorsum, and the base of the wing.
-Information on where it was collected and what it was doing is always helpful as well; I'm very interested in using ecological traits to aid in identification.
+If you have better information, please send me a message or tag me and I will greatly appreciate it.
+I am very new to morphology and learning identification of these species every day.
+In general, the most helpful features for many blow fly identifications to species are the face, dorsum, and base of the wing.
+Thank you always for any corrections and additional information!

 For other identifications, I try my best with a search of the relevant clade native to the observation's region and use sight ID, relative abundance, and available diagnostic characters to identify, but I am absolutely a beginner and greatly appreciate corrections.
 I also occasionally put unknown observations to order or family so it'll get to the right people faster.
 Thank you so much to all the experts here for your help.